ramanapvr94/node-demo/README.md

 Forwarding http traffic to https we need ssl certificates and domain name.
 So i skipped nginx part

-As per your requirement the application will be run if you clone the code and run docker-compose.yaml the apllication will run
+As per your requirement the application will run if you clone the code and run docker-compose.yaml file